Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 For AI governance, the central question is not whether every organization should build an LLM-Wiki.
 The question is what kind of memory an agent should be allowed to act from.
 If an agent can file tickets, draft emails, update records, search case files, or recommend decisions, then its knowledge base is not passive storage.
 It is part of the action surface.

 The deeper lesson is that agent memory should have shape.
 It should not be only bigger context, more files, or more embeddings.
-It should have named pages, provenance, broken-link detection, contradiction handling, update rules, retention rules, and an audit trail for when memory changes.
+It should have named pages, provenance, broken-link detection, contradiction handling, update rules, retention rules, permission inheritance, and an audit trail for when memory changes.
 Otherwise the organization has built a machine that can act on records no one can reconstruct.

 What to Demand

 Before adopting agentic retrieval in consequential settings, ask for the retrieval spine.
 What are the durable knowledge units?
 How are source references preserved?
 Can reviewers inspect why the agent followed a path?
 Are stale facts detected?
 Are unsupported facts logged?
 Does the system distinguish structural errors from semantic errors?
-Can a user appeal an answer by pointing to a source, a missing source, or a broken link?
+Can a user appeal an answer by pointing to a source, a missing source, a superseded page, or a broken link?

 Sources